Table of Contents

 It can be taken by anyone in the amounts commonly found in food.
 There is not enough evidence to know whether it is safe for every adult when used in medicinal amounts.
 But Health risks or side effects following the proper administration of designated therapeutic dosages are not commonly recorded.

 - Always eat in moderation.
-Fennel in dose of 6 g seed/day should not be taken for long duration.
+Fennel in dose of 6 g seed/day should not be taken for the long duration.

 - Fennel in medicinal amounts is contraindicated during pregnancy.